Moving House Checklist

 Running around with valuable items moving everywhere.

-Children and pets can sometimes be not only a hindrance but a potential hazard.
+Children and moving with pets can sometimes be not only a hindrance but a potential hazard.

 Asking friends or family to mind your loved ones a couple of weeks before, gives people enough notice to be available.
 It also gives you the chance to finalise important moving day arrangements.